MainulDip/iOS-study/SwiftLanguageTour/swift-basic-101.md

 ```

 ### Switch:
-Switches support any kind of data and a wide variety of comparison operations—they aren’t limited to integers and tests for equality.
+Switches support any kind of data and a wide variety of comparison operations—they aren't limited to integers and tests for equality.

 ```swift
 // switch statement